kostiakoval/swift-evolution/proposals/xxxx-package-manager-manifest-api-redesign.md

       .package(url: "/SwiftyJSON", from: "1.5.8"),
       ```

-    * We will introduce a factory method which takes `VersionSetSpecifier`, to
+    * We will introduce a factory method which takes `Requirement`, to
       conveniently specify common ranges.

-      `VersionSetSpecifier` is an enum defined as follows:
+      `Requirement` is an enum defined as follows:

       ```swift
-      enum VersionSetSpecifier {
+      enum Requirement {
-          case exact(Version)
+          /// The requirement is specified by an exact version. case exact(Version)

-          case range(Range<Version>)
+          /// The requirement is specified by a version range. case range(Range<Version>)

+          /// The requirement is specified by a source control revision. case revision(String)

+          /// The requirement is specified by a source control branch. case branch(String)

-          /// Creates a specifier for an exact version. static func only(_ version: Version) -> VersionSetSpecifier
+          /// Creates a specifier for an exact version. static func only(_ version: Version) -> Requirement

           /// Creates a specified for a range starting at the given lower bound
-          /// and going upto next major version. static func uptoNextMajor(_ version: Version) -> VersionSetSpecifier
+          /// and going upto next major version. static func uptoNextMajor(_ version: Version) -> Requirement

           /// Creates a specified for a range starting at the given lower bound
-          /// and going upto next minor version. static func uptoNextMinor(_ version: Version) -> VersionSetSpecifier }
+          /// and going upto next minor version. static func uptoNextMinor(_ version: Version) -> Requirement }
       ```